Contents

 To accommodate schedule exceptions for vacations, leave and sick days you can create exception records.
 Exception records are stored in the Exceptions table.
 Use the data manager to add exception records.
 An exception record consists of the employee ID, schedule ID, the date range of the exception and whether or not the employee will be working.

-For example, suppose employee aneuman will go on holidays from Sept 6 to Sept 9.
+For example, suppose employee aneuman will go on holidays from March 6 to March 9.
 Just add a record like this:

 Note that the Working field is unchecked.
 This means aneuman will not be working.
 If you were adding an exception where someone was working when they ordinarily were not the Working field should be checked.